Bureau of Indian Education: Cottonwood Day School

-It is a K-8 school in Apache County, Arizona, with a Chinle address.
+It is a K-8 school in Cottonwood, Apache County, Arizona, with a Chinle address.
 It was dedicated in 1968.

 Cove Day School

 It is an elementary school in Cove, Arizona.
 In addition to Cove, the school has students from Mitten Rock, Oak Springs, and Red Valley.

 The school is in proximity to multiple uranium mines.
 The current building opened in 1959.
 In 2022 the school had 50 students.

 Crystal Boarding School

 Crystal Boarding School is a K-6 boarding school in Crystal, New Mexico.
 It opened in 1935 as part of an effort to replace off-reservation Indian boarding schools with on-reservation boarding schools, as a part of the New Deal project.
 In 2014 about 30 students boarded but most did not.
 Only one dormitory was open, as another was deemed unsafe.
 In 2013 5% of the students were classified as having mathematics skills on par with their grade levels even though the school had already shifted most of its instruction to mathematics and reading at the expense of science and social studies.
 In 2015 Politico stated that the school's campus was in a poor condition.
 It had no school counselor.